KOMPSAT-2 (Korea Multi-Purpose Satellite-2) / Arirang-2

-In the meantime, the KOMPSAT ground segment has become multi-mission facility to accommodate also the operations requirements of the future missions under development, namely KOMPSAT-5 (SAR payload, launch in late 2010) and KOMPSAT-3 (optical payload, launch in 2011).
-The final goal of multi-satellite operations is to reduce the operational cost while concurrently maximize the operational stability ensuring the safety of satellite and operational efficiency, i.e. do more with less.
+In the meantime, the KOMPSAT ground segment has become a multi-mission facility to accommodate also the operations requirements of the future missions under development, namely KOMPSAT-5 (SAR payload, launch in late 2010) and KOMPSAT-3 (optical payload, launch in 2011).
+The final goal of multi-satellite operations is to reduce the operational cost while concurrently maximising the operational stability ensuring the safety of the satellite and operational efficiency, i.e. do more with less.
 57)

 The MCE system consists of five subsystems:

 - TTC (Tracking, Telemetry and Command Subsystem).
 TTC provides the S-band uplink and downlink communications interface with satellite, CCSDS command and telemetry processing and tracking capabilities.

 - SOS (Satellite Operations Subsystem).
 SOS provides spacecraft command generation and execution, a satellite state of health monitoring and housekeeping telemetry data processing.
 Use of TMAS (Telemetry Monitoring and Analysis System).
 59)